 - Leave lower branches on young trees during the first two years to encourage tree growth and prevent the sun from scalding the trunk.

-- Begin shaping your tree two years after planting.
+- You can begin shaping your tree during the dormant season following planting.
 Pruning is best done during the winter months.
 Do not remove more than 25% of the tree’s live branches at any one time.

 - As your young tree matures, maintain the central leader (main vertical stem).
 Thin out narrowly spaced branches.
 This allows good tree structure and promotes healthy growth.
 Visit www.arborday.org for a complete pruning guide.

 Practice your pruning skills with an interactive online pruning lesson through the Arbor Day Foundation's Tree Pruning Guide.

 Most mature trees should be pruned by a professional.
 Learn how to hire a reliable tree care company to keep your mature tree in good shape.